Quantum X bio

 What is 2PP bioprinting?

 2-photon polymerization (2PP) requires two photons to deliver the energy necessary to cause a photoreaction, and this only happens when two photons overlap in the same time and space (X, Y, and Z).
-This techniques allows users to print into the photoresist which enables complex constructs to be printed without additional supports.
+The 2PP technique allows users to print into the photoresist which enables complex constructs to be printed without additional supports.
 Additionally, since two photons are required to trigger the photoreaction, the smallest feature size is confined to the volume where the two photons overlap, enabling submicron precision for the features!

 Ready.
 Set.
 Print.